bup/bup/Documentation/bup-help.md

     $ bup help help
     (Imagine that this man page was pasted below, recursively.
-Because that would cause an endless we include this silly remark instead.
+Since that would cause an endless loop we include this silly remark instead.
 Chicken.)

 # BUP